zhumaniyaz17/finalexam/general/question_CZMHD.md

 Which of the following provides the basic computing resources for the computer system?

-  +CPU, Memory and I/O devices
+  + CPU, Memory and I/O devices

-  *Software, I/O devices
+  * Software, I/O devices

-  *Application programs
+  * Application programs

-  *Hardware, I/O devices
+  * Hardware, I/O devices

-  *Assembler and user
+  * Assembler and user